PADAS/cdip/airflow/README.md

 Initially this folder is organized for local development in a single node Airflow runtime.

-This readme file can help get you started by identifying the right version fo python and by providing instructions for installing required packages in a virtual environment.
+This readme file can help get you started by identifying the right version of python and by providing instructions for installing required packages in a virtual environment.

 ## Pre-requisites